Alusp/ToDolist/README.md

 # Project Name

-TODO-LIst is a project that is based on the html, javaScript, CSS and webpack exercise with add Remove Feature.
+TODO-LIst is a project that is based on the html, javaScript, CSS and webpack exercise with add Remove Feature with Interactive list.

 ![screenshot](images/Screenshot2.png)